-- The market is highly concentrated, with two ELNOs licensed to operate in NSW - One of the existing ELNOs, PEXA, effectively has 100% of the market as the other, Sympli, has yet to transact in NSW. - Competition is hampered by ELNOs' inability to interoperate with each other in transactions involving multiple parties
+- The market is highly concentrated, with two ELNOs approved to operate in NSW - One of the existing ELNOs, PEXA, effectively has 100% of the market as the other, Sympli, has recently completed its first transaction in NSW. - Competition is hampered by ELNOs' current inability to interoperate with each other in transactions involving multiple parties.

-The Independent Pricing and Regulatory Tribunal of NSW (IPART) is conducting one of several independent reviews1 of these elements.
+The Independent Pricing and Regulatory Tribunal of NSW (IPART) is conducting one of several independent reviews^a of these elements.
 The NSW Government has directed us to assess the state of the market, and then recommend an appropriate pricing regulatory framework that includes: